nubleer/elixir-feedme/README.md

 - [X] Use Expat (fast_xml) for parsing
 - [ ] Simplify Parser Structure, remove old RSS parser, refactor some names
 - [ ] Add content:encoded element for items
+- [ ] Rename the explicit content thing to snake_case
 - [ ] Add support for paged feeds
 - [ ] Add support for streaming